araceliponce/pasiflora/README.md

 ## The Process

-The design and development process for Plantify involved extensive research on the target audience and competitors.
+The design and development process for Pasiflora involved extensive research on the target audience and competitors.

 ## Key Features